AJR: Publishing in the Yellow Journal

 R. Winokur, C. Ingraham, J. Moriarty, R. Srinivasa, J. Chick

 Venous disease is a significant cause of morbidity and mortality for patients of all ages, spanning from the impaired quality of life associated with superficial venous disease to the high mortality associated with pulmonary embolism.
 The past several years have seen rapid progress in the approval and research supporting various devices and techniques used for the treatment of venous disease.
-This course will cover the impact of recent trials, techniques, and devices, and will provide a look forward into the future of venous disease treatment.
+This course will cover the impact of recent trials, techniques, and devices, providing a look into the future of venous disease treatment.

 2021 Global Exchange Featuring Mexico